Editorial Standards

 Clinical Review Process

-Every article published on sleepSEE.com is written and reviewed by the sleepSEE Clinical Team — a group of licensed optometrists and eye care professionals with specialized training in myopia control and orthokeratology.
+Every article published on sleepSEE.com is written and reviewed by Dr. James Singletary, OD, FIAOMC — a licensed optometrist and orthokeratology specialist with over 15 years of clinical experience in myopia control, myopia management, and nonsurgical vision correction.
 Our review process follows a structured protocol:

 1. Research & Drafting